Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/Stepper_Motor.rst

 .. image:: ../_static/imgs/stepper_Motor_2.png
     :align: center

 The outside case or housing of the Stepper Motor is the Stator and inside the Stator is the Rotor.
-There is a specific number of individual coils, usually an integer multiple of the number of phases the motor has, when the Stator is powered ON, an electromagnetic field will be formed to attract a corresponding convex diagonal groove or indentation in the Rotor’s surface.
+There is a specific number of individual coils, usually an integer multiple of the number of phases the motor has, when the Stator is powered ON, an electromagnetic field will be formed to attract a corresponding convex diagonal groove or indentation in the Rotor's surface.
 The Rotor is usually made of iron or a permanent magnet.
-Therefore, the Stepper Motor can be driven by powering the coils on the Stator in an ordered sequence (producing a series of “steps” or stepped movements).
+Therefore, the Stepper Motor can be driven by powering the coils on the Stator in an ordered sequence (producing a series of "steps" or stepped movements).

 A common driving sequence is shown here:

 .. image:: ../_static/imgs/stepper_Motor_3.png
     :align: center

-In the sequence above, the Stepper Motor rotates by a certain angle at once, which is called a “step”.
+In the sequence above, the Stepper Motor rotates by a certain angle at once, which is called a "step".
 By controlling the number of rotational steps, you can then control the Stepper Motor's rotation angle.
 By defining the time between two steps, you can control the Stepper Motor's rotation speed.
 When rotating clockwise, the order of coil powered on is: A -> B -> C -> D -> A ->... .
 And the rotor will rotate in accordance with this order, step by step, called four-steps, four-part.
 If the coils is powered ON in the reverse order, D -> C -> B -> A -> D ->… , the rotor will rotate in counter-clockwise direction.

 There are other methods to control Stepper Motors, such as: connect A phase, then connect A B phase, the stator will be located in the center of A B, which is called a half-step.
 This method can improve the stability of the Stepper Motor and reduces noise.
 Tise sequence of powering the coils looks like this: A -> AB -> B -> BC -> C -> CD -> D -> DA -> A ->... , the rotor will rotate in accordance to this sequence ar, a half-step at a time, called four-steps, eight-part.
 Conversely, if the coils are powered ON in the reverse order the Stepper Motor will rotate in the opposite direction.

 The stator in the Stepper Motor we have supplied has 32 magnetic poles.
 Therefore, to complete one full revolution requires 32 full steps.
 The rotor (or output shaft) of the Stepper Motor is connected to a speed reduction set of gears and the reduction ratio is 1:64.
-Therefore, the final output shaft (exiting the Stepper Motor’s housing) requires 32 X 64 = 2048 steps to make one full revolution.
+Therefore, the final output shaft (exiting the Stepper Motor's housing) requires 32 X 64 = 2048 steps to make one full revolution.

 ULN2003 Stepper Motor driver
 ----------------------------------------------------------------